 API ecosystems experience various attacks from both external and internal clients.
 Offering and using APIs creates tremendous opportunities for service providers, but it also poses some security risks.
 Developers must be aware of these challenges and address them when they create and use APIs.

 OWASP is an open community dedicated to helping organizations develop, purchase, and maintain trusted applications and APIs.
-Through the OWASP Top 10 project, OWASP publishes the most critical security risks to web applications and REST APIs and provides recommendations for addressing those risks.
+Through the OWASP API Security project, OWASP publishes the most critical security risks to web applications and REST APIs and provides recommendations for addressing those risks.

 With Apigee, the API proxy layer can detect, block, and report malformed API requests from the client before the requests are processed on the backend systems, thus mitigating risk and protecting your services.
 Malformed requests can include any component that makes up the HTTP application-level protocol:

 Malformed API requests can be from known or unknown clients developed by external developers, internal developers, or malicious bots.
 These types of requests make up the majority of OWASP threats, but there are additional components of the underlying API proxy layer that can mitigate risks, such as data masking, logging, administration, and so on.

 Apigee's intelligent API management platform lets you address the top OWASP API security vulnerabilities seamlessly as you take a consumption-focused approach to designing your APIs and connecting them with your backend systems.
 Following is a list of policies/configuration that Apigee recommends for the top REST OWASP threats.

 Apigee solutions for the 2017 OWASP Top 10